Okene4000/pdsnd_github/README.md

 Post Your Work On Github

 ### Description
-This is a project made to perform **Version Control** using the bikeshare python project
+This is a project made to perform **Version Control** using the bikeshare python project.
+The goal of the bikeshare project was to analyze and build an interactive program using the bike activities within three States in the USA namely Chicago, New York and Washington

 ### Files used
-*Bikeshare.py
+1Bikeshare.py
-*Git Command Documentation.pdf
+1Git Command Documentation.pdf
+1csv files (washington.csv, newyorkcity.csv,chicago.csv)

 ### Credits
 Udacity